This topic describes how to upload a file from memory or a local file. You can also use MD5 validation to ensure data integrity during the upload.

 // [meta setObject:@"a:1" forKey:@"x-oss-tagging"];

-// Specify the server-side encryption algorithm that is used to encrypt the destination object when Object Storage Service (OSS) creates the object.
+// Specify the server-side encryption algorithm that OSS uses to create the destination object.

 // [meta setObject:@"AES256" forKey:@"x-oss-server-side-encryption"];